 What is it that we actually store in our fridges?

 Let’s start with the door… oh that’s right, every salad dressing and condiment to ever exist.
 But how many options does one family truly need?

-After I ditched the half-used dressings, cut mayo from our diet (have you heard of the ingredient Calcium Disodium EDTA?) and copied restaurants by moving ketchup to the pantry, I realized I didn’t need a lot of fridge space.
+After I ditched the half-used dressings, cut mayo from our diet (have you heard of the ingredient Calcium Disodium EDTA?) and moved ketchup to the pantry (all restaurants leave condiments out on tables…) I realized I didn’t need a lot of fridge space.

 The other added benefit of a dorm fridge is you have less food wasting opportunities.
 How many times in my life have I purchased produce, thrown it in the back and forgot about it?

 By downsizing your fridge, you’re ultimately cutting down on wasted food.